 "From January 2019," they say, "Full Fact will begin reviewing images, videos and articles on Facebook, as the third-party factchecking initiative comes to the UK for the first time."

-They say they will being checking photos, video and give them a rating.
-Content with a lower rating will appeak lower in Facebook news feeds, thereby reaching fewer people.
+They say they will begin checking photos, video and give them a rating.
+Content with a lower rating will appear lower in Facebook news feeds, thereby reaching fewer people.

 WhatsApp announces it will limit all its members to forwarding any single message up to five times in an effort to tackle the spread of false information.
-The previous limits was twenty times.
+The previous limit was twenty times.

 They say they made their decision having "carefully" evaluated the results of a half-year-long pilot.

 "The forward limit significantly reduced forwarded messages around the world."